bjornhusberg/MiniHTTPD/README.md

 Usage: java MiniHTTTPD &lt;Path to http-root directory&gt;

-Also see a similar but perhaps more general purpose implementation using netcat and bash: https://github.com/bjornhusberg/serve
+You might also be interested in a more general purpose implementation using netcat and bash:

+https://github.com/bjornhusberg/serve